Ruhan-Saad-Dave/faculty_appraisal_frontend/@docs/8_Dashboards.md

 ### `VCDashboard.jsx`
 The final level of review.
 It provides a university-wide view and the ability to finalize any appraisal.

+VC teaching-appraisal cards show the submitted self score, prior reviewer totals, an `Average Score`, and the editable/final `VC Score`.
+The average is computed on the frontend from the available pre-VC totals only: self/faculty score plus the applicable prior reviewers in that appraisal chain, such as HOD or Center Head, Director, and Dean.
+Missing prior scores are ignored, while explicit zero scores are treated as valid submitted values.

+When the VC opens a teaching appraisal form, the top review header repeats the same pre-VC score summary and formats those values to one decimal place for readability.
+The VC review form's `Personal Information` table hides `ExpDyp`, `ExpPrev`, and `ExpTotal`; the underlying profile/form data is not changed.

 ### `NonTeachingStaffDashboard.jsx`
 A specialized dashboard for non-teaching staff, using a simplified workflow and a different form structure (Managed via `nonTeachingWorkflow.js`).